sohiniroych/Flask-ML-Pipeline_GCP-Tutorial/README.md

 - Step 5: Repeat Step 4 but use YAML as your source.
 RUN the trigger and check the app.
 Check the cloud Build on https://console.cloud.google.com/cloud-build/triggers?project=my-ml-project-303018
 - Step 6: Take a picture of your app with the sample URL.
 SUBMIT THIS PICTURE FOR YOUR ASSIGNMENT.
 Now you have uploaded your OWN ML app on GCP with a CD Pipeline!
 Congratulations..
 - Step 7: Clean up.
-Please delete ypur Triggers and your ML app before you go.
+Please DELETE your Triggers and your ML app before you go.

 ### Things to notice
 The local flask app will run on http://0.0.0.0:8080/ (localhost).
 This is because the GCP app is detected on this port only.
 This step is native to GCP deployment only.